multiscan/keypass-poc/README.md

  - [Bootstrap](https://getbootstrap.com).

 ## TODOs
   - Add couchdb configuration (e.g. CORS enable) in compose
+  - Editing secrets!
   - Should we encrypt the documents only once with the same (symmetric?) key ? (and keep the key encrypted with the public key of each user)
   - Introduce an ACL model storing the encryption key common to all docs in that ACL.
+  - Option for auto generating pub/priv key for new users

 ## Testing: